-Read here: The Best Place to Buy a Diamond Engagement Ring
+RECOMMENDED: Best Place to Buy a Diamond Engagement Ring

-What Exactly Is A Round Cut Diamond?
+What is a Round Cut Diamond?

 A round cut diamond is a diamond shape that has perfect proportions and symmetry that allows it to show the most brilliance or return of light in a diamond stone.
 Round diamond cuts are also referred to as brilliant rounds and top the list of the most common diamond shapes you will find in the market.
 Apart from being the most expensive diamond shape, it was also the first ever diamond shape to be invented.